pptyasar/LeetMe/Readme.md

 <details>
 <summary>347.
 Top K Frequent Elements</summary>

-**Description:** Given an integer array nums and an integer k, return the k most frequent elements.
+Given an integer array nums and an integer k, return the k most frequent elements.
 You may return the answer in any order.

-**Example:**
 Input: nums = [1,1,1,2,2,3], k = 2
 Output: [1,2]